FelixTellmann/blog/memo-what-to-offer-to-whom-2020-04-17.md

 ## Help them avoid failure

-Use in moderation - Fear appeal - 4 steps
+Use in moderation - Fear appeal - 4 steps conversion process

 1. Companies
   - People will think you don't even exist if you don't have a website